 AP Capstone presentations must be delivered in real time, and not prerecorded.
-The following guidelines can be used to manage the delivery of student presentations for AP Seminar and AP Research assessments, whether your school is providing instruction online, in a hybrid/blended, or in-person learning environment during the 2021-22 academic year.
+The following guidelines can be used to manage the delivery of student presentations for AP Seminar and AP Research assessments, whether your school is providing instruction online, in a hybrid/blended, or in-person learning environment.

 - Students should deliver their work with the current online system your school uses for remote classes (e.g., Zoom or Google Meet).